 The Practical Nursing Program at Union County College is a four semester program leading to a Certificate.
-Nursing courses are offered during the day and on an evening/weekend schedule.
-The evening/weekend sections provide greater access for students who have employment or family obligations during the daytime hours.
+Nursing courses are offered during the day or on an evening/weekend schedule.
 College courses may be taken during the evening, weekend hours or as distance education, as available.
 For all students, clinical rotations may be scheduled during the day, evening, and/or weekend hours in order to obtain optimum client care experiences.

 The curriculum incorporates theoretical knowledge from the biological and social sciences into the nursing framework.
 Students are able to apply information acquired in the classroom and skills laboratory to clinical client care experiences.

-The Practical Nursing Program at Union County College received accreditation on July 18, 2006, through July 18, 2014, from the:
+The Practical Nursing Program at Union County College received ongoing accreditation for eight years from October 2015 through October 2023, from the:

 Applicants may contact the Board of Nursing with inquiries or concerns regarding the nursing program.

-The program is also accredited by the Accreditation Commission for Education in Nursing ( formerly the National League for Nursing Accrediting Commission), effective 2011-2019.
+The program is also accredited by the Accreditation Commission for Education in Nursing (ACEN, formerly the National League for Nursing Accrediting Commission), effective 2011-2019.
 This is a voluntary accreditation that recognizes the program’s "ability to meet or exceed standards and criteria for educational quality (NLNAC Accreditation Manual, 2008, p.1)."
-The program had its scheduled accreditation visit on October 18 - 20, 2011.

 Graduates of this program are eligible to take the NCLEX-PN examination for Practical Nurse licensure.
 Licensed Practical Nurses provide client care in a variety of health care agencies under the direction of a Registered Nurse, and/or physician or dentist.